bitovi/academy/src/technology-consulting/consultant-vs-technologist.md

 - **Project:** The client’s goals to enhance the software to better meet customer needs and drive business success.
 This encompasses the project’s scope, objectives, timelines, and deliverables.

+### Understanding the client

 A deep understanding of the client is fundamental to effective consulting.
 In this section, we’ll dig into understanding the client you’re working with.

-### Joining a new project with a Bitovi Principal
+#### Joining a new client with a Bitovi Principal

-Consultants should be equipped with a comprehensive understanding of the project’s context:
+You should be equipped with a comprehensive understanding of the client’s business:

-- **Clear vision, challenges, and expectations:** Get a detailed briefing from key stakeholders about the project vision, the specific challenges faced, and the expectations for the consultant’s role and contributions.
+- **Clear vision, challenges, and expectations:** Get a detailed briefing from the Principal about the client’s overall vision, the specific business challenges they face, and the expectations for how the consultant can support their broader business goals.

-- **Business requirements and technical specifications:** Obtain detailed documentation outlining the business requirements, technical specifications, and any relevant historical context of the project.
+- **Business context and industry specifics:** Obtain detailed information about the client’s industry, market position, and any relevant historical context of the business.
+Understand the client’s market dynamics and competitive landscape.

+- **Client’s business strategies:** Gain insight into the client’s past and current business strategies.
+This includes understanding previous initiatives, successes, failures, and lessons learned to better align your contributions with their business goals.

+- **Revenue streams:** Identify the primary sources of revenue for the client.
+Is the project a cost center or profit center for the company?

-- **SWOT analysis:** Conduct a SWOT analysis to identify the strengths, weaknesses, opportunities, and threats related to the client’s product.
-This helps in forming a strategic approach to the project.
+- **SWOT analysis:** Conduct a SWOT analysis to identify the strengths, weaknesses, opportunities, and threats related to the client’s business.
+This helps in forming a strategic approach to support their objectives.

-- **Client’s strategies:** Gain insight into the client’s past and current strategies.
-This includes understanding previous initiatives, successes, failures, and lessons learned.

 If any of these elements are missing, the Principal or Consultant should take proactive steps to gather this information.

 Tips and techniques:

-- **Meet with key stakeholders:** Having a conversation with the key stakeholders on your project will show them you’re interested in building a relationship and give you an opportunity to learn from them.
+- **Meet with key stakeholders:** Having a conversation with key stakeholders will show them you’re interested in understanding their business and building a relationship.
+This will give you an opportunity to learn from their experiences and perspectives.

 - **Ask clarifying questions:** Don’t hesitate to ask for clarification on any point that seems unclear.
 It’s better to ask questions early than to make incorrect assumptions.

 Questions to reflect: